SherAdnanKhan/packt-api/src/resources/documentation/api-products.md

 Large denotes our full size image for this cover, this is the highest resolution that this cover is available in.

-Small denotes a 240x300px thumbnail that represents this title.
+Small denotes a 240x300px thumbnail cover image.

 The cover image will be returned either as a jpg or png with the respective content-type set as image/jpeg or image/png respectively.